Apple Butter Recipe For Canning (Stovetop)

 If you live in an altitude above 1000 feet in elevation, adjust your processing time according to the table above.

 Once processing time is up, turn the heat off and uncover the canner.
 Let the jars hang in the hot water for 5 more minutes before removing them from the canner.
+Set them on a towel on the kitchen counter and let them cool completely overnight.

 Storing Apple Butter…

-I wipe my jars and remove the band.
-It’s easier for me to see what’s going on inside the jars without the band in the way and I can use the band to can something else.
+Wipe the jars and remove the band.
+It’s easier to see what’s going on inside the jars without the band in the way and you can use the band to can something else.
+You can store your apple butter in the pantry or in a kitchen cabinet.
+It will last 12-18 months.

 Serving Apple Butter…

+The creaminess and sweet apple flavor is a great way to welcome fall and the apple harvest season.
 If you happen to find yourself with a huge amount of apples, making apple butter is a great way to cook down all those apples into a delicious butter that is very easy to preserve and has endless uses.

 Apple Butter Recipe For Canning